Eric Schlosser

 Expand all >

-Covid 19 and the Food System
+Labor and Our Industrial Food System

+Investigative journalist and Pulitzer Prize finalist ERIC SCHLOSSER shares the stories of our food workers as part of a greater picture of the American lived experience.
 Farmworkers, meatpacking workers, and restaurant workers are the foundation of our food economy—but they are also among the poorest, most exploited, most likely to be undocumented workers in the country.
 If you eat, you are connected to these men and women with every bite.

-The Risks of Complex Tech
+AI, Nuclear Weapons, & the Risks of Complex Tech

 Nuclear weapons, commercial airliners, driverless cars—all three are machines that can go wrong in unexpected ways.
 As the world grows more and more dependent on complex technological systems, we must keep in mind the flaws inherent in them and maintain a sense of humility about them.
-In this talk ...
+In this talk, ...

 Nuclear weapons, commercial airliners, driverless cars—all three are machines that can go wrong in unexpected ways.
 As the world grows more and more dependent on complex technological systems, we must keep in mind the flaws inherent in them and maintain a sense of humility about them.
 In this talk, ERIC SCHLOSSER highlights that everything we create is imperfect, often in hidden ways, with potentially catastrophic consequences that need to be managed.